beave/iwar/README.md

 __iWar - The unix 'Intelligent' war dialer.__

-iWar is a [wardialing tool](https://en.wikipedia.org/wiki/Wardialing) security tool used to audit the PSTN (PSTN (public switched telephone network).
+iWar is a Linux/Unix [wardialing tool](https://en.wikipedia.org/wiki/Wardialing) security tool used to audit the PSTN (public switched telephone network).
 This version of iWar uses a computers serial port and modem to "scan" phone numbers.

+_Features_

+	- Feature one
+	- feature two